Arenas of the Western Hockey League - East Division

 Home of the Regina Pats

 The former Saskatchewan Place opened in the late 1980's and is the largest arena in Canada relative to the size of the market it serves, with a whopping 15,000+ seats serving a city of 246,000.
 It was built in the extreme north of Saskatoon, surrounded by parking, with its closest neighbours being Saskatoon's airport and an industrial park.
 Sasktel Centre is very reminiscent of former NHL arenas built from the 1960's through the 1980's, like Nassau Coliseum or Copps Coliseum, with two decks of seating sharing a concourse.
-It's hard to imagine a Blades game with a 4,500 crowd being a particularly interesting experience with so many empty seats, but SaskPlace is still a cool building, and I'll forever be thankful to the random arena employee who let us into a locked building to wander around and take pictures with my SLR camera.
+It's hard to imagine a Blades game with a 4,500 crowd being a particularly interesting experience with so many empty seats, but SaskPlace is still a cool arena, and I'll forever be thankful to the random arena employee who let us into a locked building to wander around and take pictures with my SLR camera.

 Home of the Saskatoon Blades